What you need to know

 How many abortions occur in America?

-Data on the number of abortions performed each year are collected by the federal Centers for Disease Control and the private Guttmacher Institute from local hospitals, doctors, and medical providers (including telemedicine).
-We use the Guttmacher data because it is available for a wider time.
+Data on the number of abortions performed annually is collected by the federal Centers for Disease Control and the private research and policy organization Guttmacher Institute from hospitals, doctors, and medical providers––including telemedicine.
+Everything Policy used data from the Guttmacher Institute.
+Although Guttmacher is generally considered to be a left-leaning organization, specifically advocating for abortion rights and reproductive health, the organization strives for nonpartisanship in its research, and its data is available for a more extended period.

 The first chart shows that the annual number of abortions has declined from about 1.6 million in the 1980s to about a million in recent years.
 The second chart, which controls for population changes, shows that the abortion rate (number of abortions per 1000 birth-age women) has dropped in half, from 30 in the 1980s to less than 15 in recent years.